chapinalf/Messenger/README.md

 # Messenger

-A lightweight messenger app that allows for one-on-one messaging.
+A basic messenger app that allows for one-on-one messaging.
 Currently, allows for messaging to all users on the app.